ateschan/multi-stat/README.md

 # MULTI-STAT

-This is a small project used to log short term performance and check for bottlenecks when using high-performance applications.
+This is a small project used to log short term performance and check for bottlenecks when using high-performance applications./n
 Built to be used with a small rasberry pi device with lcd display / second monitor.

 ##